Getting an internship

 After completing the above steps, you’ll register for the

-internship class (CCJ 408) by contacting the internship director.
+internship class (CCJ 408) by contacting the Internship Program Coordinator.

 Internship class fee

 Participation in CCJ 408 requires a $40 fieldwork fee to cover